Updated: Aug 5

 Not making a decision is a decision.

-“I suppose it is human nature to get anchored in our beliefs.
-The key is knowing when to drop anchor and sail away.”
+“It is human nature to get anchored in our beliefs.
+The challenge is knowing when to drop anchor and sail away.”

 Conclusion (sort of)

 A consulting firm example

 An investment firm example